kabusaid/ShoppingCartJava/README.md

-# ShoppingCartJava
-Simple Shopping Cart in Java
+# Simple Shopping Cart in Java

 Simple Shopping Cart that can contain different product types and calculate the total price.